 Written Instructions for the video shown below:

 In addition to the foam roller exercises, I have created some unique shoulder stretches on the foam roller.
-Follow the pictures below for additional foam roller shoulder stretches.
+Follow the pictures below.

 Foam roller exercises are a great way to stretch your body and 'stretch your mind' and heal your body-mind-soul.
 When you stretch, you create space in your body and also in your life!